jellyfin/jellyfin-mpv-shim/README.md

 You can adjust the basic transcoder settings via the menu.

-- `always_transcode` - This will tell the client to always transcode, without asking.
+- `always_transcode` - This will tell the client to always transcode.
 Default: `false`
     - This may be useful if you are using limited hardware that cannot handle advanced codecs.
 - `transcode_h265` - Transcode HEVC videos.
 Default: `false`
 - `transcode_hi10p` - Transcode 10 bit color videos.
 Default: `false`